-Have you been competing for work that you are more than qualified to perform, only to be underbid by your competition?
-Or maybe you have been the one underbidding, which leaves you no room for growth or prosperity.
+Have you been competing for work that you are more than qualified to perform than the competition, only to lose the deal because you were underbid by that competition?
+Or maybe you have been the one underbidding, which leaves you little room for margins or growth.

-If you want to stop competing on price alone, it may be time to develop a stronger differentiation strategy.
+If you find yourself repeatedly competing on price alone, it’s time to develop a stronger differentiation strategy.

 Differentiation Strategy Defined